 Private tours are especially useful for families with children, travelers with mobility concerns, history-focused visitors, or groups who want to combine the Colosseum with the Roman Forum and Palatine Hill without feeling rushed.

 The value depends on group size.
 For solo travelers or couples, a private tour can feel expensive.
-For a group of four to six people, the cost per person may be much more reasonable compared with booking separate small-group tickets.
+For a group of four to six people, the cost per person may feel more reasonable compared with booking several separate small-group places.

 Do Underground and Arena Floor Tours Count as VIP Experiences?